 Are you planning to make your first visit to the U.S.?
 If so, check out this guest post from Indian travel blogger, Sai Mekala.

-“Horrendously strenuous” is how Einstein had explained his first visit to the U.S. He had his reasons in place – worried paparazzi would run after him – but for people like us, mango people, the U.S. is often referred to as the dream destination, a country with multitudes of opportunity and surprises, as well as an abundance of first-world pleasantries.
+“Horrendously strenuous” is how Einstein had explained his first visit to the U.S. He had his reasons – he was worried paparazzi would run after him – but for people like us, “mango people,” the U.S. is often considered the dream destination, a country with both opportunity and surprises, as well as an abundance of first-world pleasantries.
 Here are some of my recommendations for first-time travelers to the U.S. before they pack their bags and start their voyage.

-Buy Travel Insurance
+Buy Travel Insurance.

-Packing the Right Clothes
+Pack the Right Clothes.

 Well, I understand the movies of Hollywood ooze the charm of a sunny bright country where colorful linens add to your cool personality.
-However, the U.S. is way beyond the bright beaches and pretty towns or the cities with skyscrapers.
-If the traveler in you is longing for a trip to Alaska near the Arctic to watch the whales make merry or is seeking solace in the panoramic desert of Arizona down south, you need to be wise while packing.
+However, the U.S. is way beyond the bright beaches and pretty towns or cities with skyscrapers.
+If the traveler in you is longing for a trip to Alaska near the Arctic to watch the whales or is seeking solace in the panoramic desert of Arizona down south, you need to be wise while packing.
 Diverse geographical conditions will require a varied set of clothes.
 But, remember, do not over pack.

-Plan Your Trail
+Plan Your Trail.

 East Coast or west?
 The northern stretch of snow-covered land or the southern states of diverse culture?
 New York or California?
 Pacific or Atlantic?
 What is your call?
 Or have I confused you with choices abound?